onursarikaya/sketch-framer-3/README.md

 This will generate an `Export to Framer.sketchplugin` file.
 This file won't be stored in the repo until we get all the issues fixed :)

+If you'll be working on the plugin's code, you'll probably want to get the build system working.
+For that, you need to run this once, after cloning the repo:

+    $ sudo gem install bundler
+    $ bundle install --path vendor/bundle

+and then, when you want to work on the code, run this:

+    $ bundle exec guard -i

+This will watch the repo folder, and compile & install the plugin everytime a .js file on the 'src' folder is updated.
+It'll also announce the fact with a nice voice message :P

 ## TODO